 - Inform you that the insurance may be a duplication of coverage provided by your personal auto or homeowners policy or another source of coverage.

-- Inform you that the rental car agent is not qualified to evaluate the adequacy of your existing insurance.
+- Inform you that the rental car agency is not qualified to evaluate the adequacy of your existing insurance.

 - Contain the rental car agent’s name, address, telephone number and license number.